-- Students have highlighted the ongoing support provided by staff members at the College.
-Furthermore, the EEC acknowledges the numerous advantages of the small, welcoming academic community and the close cooperation among academic and administrative personnel, which is also evident in their interactions with students. - Support in other than academic issues is also available to students by dedicated professionals; the EEC notes that the students have easy access to the teaching staff to discuss issues pertaining to their studies.
+- Students have pointed to the continuous support by staff members followed in the College.
+In addition, the EEC recognises the many benefits of the small friendly academic community, the close collaboration among academic and administrative staff that is also reflected in the interaction with students. - Support in other than academic issues is also available to students by professionals; the EEC notes that the students have easy access to the teaching staff for discussing issues pertaining to their studies.

-- The provision of personalised feedback in the assignments submitted is advised to help students identify weaknesses and successfully progress with their studies. - Weekly study guides could also be used to make it possible for students to determine the work to be done every week, even though the workload is not considered difficult. - Considering the nature of the programme, integrating more active engagement with industry and external stakeholders in the curriculum could enhance the student learning experience. - External partnerships should be developed and strengthened to increase internship and placement opportunities for students. - We note that several assessment methods are mentioned throughout the programme, yet no concrete evidence of their implementation is provided.
-The EEC urges the programme team to explore avenues for enhancing assessment practices, particularly in fostering vital skills and competencies such as problem-based learning, live cases/projects, and group projects/teamwork, which appear to be lacking in practice. - At the moment most modules are assessed mainly (almost 70% in some cases) by exams (mid-term and final.
-Assignments count for a mere 20% and there is a 10% class participation.
-There are only three modules that focus on project assessment.
-Taking into consideration the expressed learning objectives that indicate soft skill development among others, the EEC recommends that various assessment methods (group and individual projects, presentations etc.) are incorporated. - The EEC recommends that course coordinators and the programme director thoroughly assess the suitability of assessment types for each course unit, aligning them with the specific ILOs of each unit.
-Simultaneously, they should ensure a diverse range of methods is employed to cultivate various soft and hard skills.
+- There was evidence that some students seemed to struggle with English language proficiency.
+This could hinder their understanding of course material and leading to issues such as delayed graduation, dropout, or passing without gaining adequate knowledge (due to inadequate evaluation process). - Perhaps the College should consider revising the English language requirement for admission to ensure students can effectively engage with the curriculum. - The provision of personalised feedback in the assignments submitted is advised to help students identify weaknesses and successfully progress with their studies. - Weekly study guides could also be used to make it possible for students to determine the work to be done every week, even though the workload is not considered difficult. - Considering the nature of the programme, integrating more active engagement with industry and external stakeholders in the curriculum could enhance the student learning experience. - External partnerships should be developed and strengthened to increase internship and placement opportunities for students. - We note that a number of assessment methods are mentioned across the programme but no evidence of their use is provided.
+The EEC encourages the programme team to consider ways to further develop assessment, especially when it comes to practicing important skills and competencies, such as problem-based learning and live cases/projects and group projects/teamwork that seem to be lacking in practice. - The EEC advises that course coordinators and the programme director need to carefully consider the type of assessments used in each course unit with respect to the individual ILOs of each unit and at the same time to ensure that there is a variety of methods applied for developing diverse soft and hard skills.

-Non-compliant/

-Sub-a area Partially Compliant/Compliant

-2.1 Process of teaching and learning and student- centred teaching methodology Compliant

-2.2 Practical training Partially compliant

-2.3 Student assessment Partially compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant 2.1 Process of teaching and learning and student- centred teaching methodology Compliant 2.2 Practical training Partially compliant 2.3 Student assessment Partially compliant